Intelligent Insights using AI to monitor and troubleshoot database performance (Preview)

 The metrics used to measure and detect database performance issues are based on query duration, timeout requests, excessive wait times, and errored requests.
-For more information on metrics, see the Detection metrics section of this document.
+For more information on metrics, see Detection metrics.

-Identified SQL Database performance degradations are recorded in the diagnostics log with intelligent entries that consist of the following properties:
+Identified database performance degradations are recorded in the SQLInsights log with intelligent entries that consist of the following properties:

 |Database information||Metadata about a database on which an insight was detected, such as a resource URI.|

 |Observed time range||Start and end time for the period of the detected insight.|

 |Impacted metrics||Metrics that caused an insight to be generated: